grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publishing-best-practices.md

 # Publishing best practices

-When publishing a Grafana plugin, adhering to best practices ensures not only a smooth submission and review process but also a higher quality experience for users.
+When publishing a Grafana plugin, following best practices ensures not only a smooth submission and review process but also a higher quality experience for users.
 By following established guidelines, you improve the plugin’s performance, security, and discoverability within the Grafana ecosystem, ensuring that your plugin stands out as a shining example of what a Grafana plugin can be.

+Before proceeding, we assume that you've already [created your initial plugin](../), reviewed the [best practices for plugin development guide](../get-started/best-practices), and familiarized yourself with the guidance on [plugin signature levels](../publish-a-plugin/sign-a-plugin#public-or-private-plugins).

 This document outlines the essential best practices for you to follow before publishing your Grafana plugin.
 These recommendations will help you avoid common pitfalls, streamline the review process, and create a plugin that integrates seamlessly into users' workflows while maintaining the high standards expected in the Grafana ecosystem.
 Whether you’re fine-tuning your plugin’s functionality or preparing your documentation, following these practices will ensure that your plugin is optimized for success from the start.